kbladin/KalleWheel/README.md

 ### Many colors in the same picker wheel

-Photoshops default color picker does not allow the user to have many colors on the same picker and only change one of them at the time.
+Photoshop's default color picker does not allow the user to have many colors on the same picker and only change one of them at the time.
 The default picker only changes the active color which can be the background color or the foreground color of Photoshop.

 There is a standard extension that comes with Photoshop called Adobe Color-themes (formerly Kuler) which KalleWheel is roughly based on.
 Adobe color themes lets you define up to five dependent or independent colors.
 Adobe Color-themes, however, is not made for picking colors for painting but rather to create color themes for graphical applications or similar.
 I stripped away the things that I did not need from Adome Color-themes and added the things that were more important, for example more color swatches.
 Currently you can define twelve colors on the wheel at the same time.
 So far I have never needed this many colors but it is nice to have in case.